arangodb/python-arango/docs/transaction.rst

     assert '_rev' in txn_col.insert({'_key': 'Lily'})
     assert len(txn_col) == 6

+    # Abort the transaction
+    txn_db.abort_transaction()
+    assert 'Kate' not in col
+    assert 'Mike' not in col
+    assert 'Lily' not in col
+    assert len(col) == 3  # transaction is aborted so txn_col cannot be used

     # Fetch an existing transaction.
 Useful if you have received a Transaction ID
     # from some other part of your system or an external system.
     original_txn = db.begin_transaction(write='students')